-While April is the official Adopt a Greyhound Month, every month is a good one to adopt a greyhound, according to Karen Casady, a San Fernando Valley resident who has owned two greyhounds.
+While April is the official Adopt a Greyhound Month, every month is a good one to adopt a greyhound, according to Karen Casady, a San Fernando Valley resident.

-Her first, Ivy, was a retired racing dog, and her second came from a greyhound puppy farm in Kansas.
+Her first, Ivy, was a retired racing dog.
+Her second came from a greyhound puppy farm in Kansas.

 “I’ve had dogs my whole life, really,” Casady said. “‘Doggie’ was my daughter Emma’s first word.
 That dog — Polly — was an Australian shepherd mix.
 She was a really great dog.
 She’d run around the pool when the kids were in the pool ‘herding’ them.”